ChristianHougaardPedersen/GMD1/Labyrinth-Legends/GDD.md

 ### Visual style
 The game will use a combination of 2D and 3D assets for maze layouts, character models, enemy sprites, environmental props, and special effects.

+## Development Milestones
+1) "Prototype" of Labyrinth Legends - meaning a playable version of the game including at least one level where it is possible to control the player character and get a feel of the game.
+2) 10 (??) levels implemented, as well as UI and preferably sounds/music for the game.
+3) The game is "finalized" meaning assets are implemented and such.